jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Do you think corporate or government bureaucrats really understand the frontline pain points of our healthcare systems COVID-19 response?
 How could they, if they don't feel fear every time they punch their clock-like paramedics, cleaners, nurses, doctors do every day?

 To upgrade our society, all we have to do is connect this frontline pain with modern technology, and Main Street will once again hold the levers of power.

-And, all the antagonists can do is play defense.
+All the antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Hermione Granger, Neo, and Cinderella were all regular people feeling the pain of real-life.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
-I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.
+I'm like Obi-Wan Kenobi, Dumbledore, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.

 So, the time is now, Stargazer, to leave the farm and join the rebellion.